luca-nik/mev_agent/exercises/first/Exercise1.md

 In this exercise we are considering a constant product AMM with zero gas-fees.
 The price function will thus be b(x) = xB/(A+x)

 Regarding my results, numerical error is hindering the precision of the results, providing a coin conservation error in the order of 10**-13.
-This is probably responsible for opening a the MU -> RHO -> NU channel in the third exercise.

 This is for sure an error of my procedure.
 Maybe I should enforce global coin conservation, although I might be concerned with the convexity of such constraint.